TUB-DVG/vDistrict/doc/user_windows.md

 - Download latest `anaconda` version (e.g.
 https://www.anaconda.com/download/#download) and use the graphical installer to install anaconda on your PC.
-If you are at EON ERC, please choose your personal folder on `D:\\` for installation.
 At some point the installer will ask you:
 "Add Anaconda to my PATH environment variable", please check this box (although
     you might get a warning).
 - Once you have everything installed, open a windows command prompt and create your virtual environment:

-        $ conda create -n vDistrict python=3.7
+        $ conda create -n vDistrict python=3.12

 - Activate your new environment with: